 Mistakes.
 They happen.
 You can not easily “edit + undo” in pyrography but there are a couple tricks to making mistakes less visible.

-This post includes affiliate links - we only recommend items that we have tried and love!
+This post includes affiliate links - i only recommend items that I personally have tried and love!

 how to get rid of pyrography mistakes: